letsencrypt/acme-spec/draft-barnes-acme.md

 ## Resources and Requests

 ACME servers are identified by URLs.
-The leftmost label of the server's domain name contains the version of the protocol which that server speaks; for instance, https://v1.api.example.ca/ would indicate an ACME server speaking version 1 of the protocol.
+The leftmost label of the server's domain name MAY contain the version of the protocol which that server speaks; for instance, https://v1.api.example.ca/ could be used to indicate an ACME server speaking version 1 of the protocol.
 ACME is structured as a REST application with a few types of resources:

 * Registration resources, representing information about an account key
 * Authorization resources, representing an account key's authorization to act for an identifier